codeninja-404/codeninja-404/README.md

 </h1>
 <br>
 <p align="center">
-🚀 Front-end developer passionate about crafting seamless web experiences.
-Expertise in JavaScript, React, HTML, and CSS.
+I'm Saidul, a junior Front-end developer passionate about crafting seamless web experiences.
+Expertise in JavaScript, React, HTML,TailwindCSS and CSS.
 Committed to creating visually stunning and responsive interfaces while staying on the pulse of industry trends. 🎨✨</p>

 ## 💼 Skills